-In 2015 the risk margin included in net outstanding claims was 24% of the central estimate.
-Assumptions regarding uncertainty for each business class were applied to the central estimates, allowing for diversification in order to arrive at an overall position, which is intended to have a probability of adequacy greater than 80%.
+The risk margin included in net outstanding claims is 18% (2015: 24%) of the central estimate.
+Assumptions regarding uncertainty for each business class were applied to the central estimates, allowing for diversification in order to arrive at an overall position, which is intended to have a probability of adequacy greater than 80% (2015: greater than 80%).